NEBRASKA

 (1795 - 1797), near Homer

-A fortified trading post built by James (Jacques) Mackay of the Missouri Company (a former North West Co. trader who switched his allegiance to Spain), located on Omaha Creek about five miles southeast of the Omaha "Big Village" (Tonwontonga) somewhere near Blyburg Lake, about six miles south of Omadi on the Missouri River.
-Lewis and Clark in 1804 referred to this post as Mr. Mackay's Trading House.
-Also called Fort Carlos.
+A fortified trading post built in the fall of 1795 by James (Jacques) Mackay of the Missouri Company (a former North West Co. trader who switched his allegiance to Spain), located on Omaha Creek about five miles southeast of the Omaha "Big Village" (Tonwontonga) somewhere near Blyburg Lake, about six miles south of Omadi on the Missouri River.
+Abandoned in the spring of 1797.
+Lewis and Clark in 1804 referred to the former post as Mackay's Trading House.
+Also called Fort Carlos in Spanish reports.
+Exact location undetermined, site possibly eroded away.

 The Spanish authorities in St. Louis in 1794 had believed that British (Canadian) traders had built or were planning to build a trading post somewhere near here.
 There never was such a post.

-A trading post built at the mouth of Mill Creek.
-Lasted two seasons, and was abandoned by 1803.
-In 1804 Lewis and Clark reported seeing the remains of a small unnamed trading fort in the area.
+A trading post located at the mouth of Mill Creek.
+Lasted two seasons, and was abandoned before 1803.
+Built by either Joseph or Pierre Cruzatte (alt. sp.
+Cruzet).
+Pierre was the son, or younger brother, of Joseph.
+In 1804 Lewis and Clark, with Pierre Cruzatte among the expedition members, reported seeing the remains of a small trading fort in the area.
+Exact location undetermined, possibly lost to erosion.

 Fort Atkinson